-A few weeks ago, I was hiking around three lakes that were near 10,000 feet in elevation.
-Snow already covered some of the slopes and a thin sheet of ice had formed where the water was shadowed.
-The high, alpine water was crystal clear and I perched in a tree overhanging the edge of the ice and watched as cutthroat trout hunted the lake’s edges.
+A few years ago, I was hiking around three lakes that were nearly 10,000 feet in elevation.
+Snow already covered some of the slopes, and a thin sheet of ice had formed where the water was shadowed.
+The high, alpine water was crystal clear, and I perched in a tree overhanging the edge of the ice and watched as cutthroat trout hunted the lake’s edges.

-This high altitude lake will freeze as the temperatures drop and sunshine dissipates for the next few weeks.
+This high-altitude lake will freeze as the temperatures drop and sunshine dissipates for the next few weeks.
 But while the surface freezes, the water beneath will escape the ice.
-Deeper in the canyon that forms the lake, the water will reach frigid temperatures, and there the trout will survive the winter.
+Deeper in the canyon that forms the lake, the water will reach frigid temperatures, and the trout will survive in winter.
 Therein lies a lesson I’m taking to heart:

 The harsher the circumstances, the deeper they must dive.

 Most of us rarely need to dive deep into the shelter of God’s comfort and leadership, but a day comes for all of us when it’s a matter of spiritual survival.
-And when we do, we find that the Holy Spirit is waiting to comfort us, lead us, encourage us, and sustain us.
+And when we do, we find that the Holy Spirit is waiting to comfort, lead, encourage, and sustain us.
 Who knows what the coming weeks and months will bring.
-Christmas will give way to New Years, and that will give way to spring and rejuvenated nature, but along the way, we do not know what we will see or experience.
-The depths of God’s love, however, will be inexhaustible on those difficult days.
+Winter will give way to spring and rejuvenate nature, but we do not know what we will see or experience along the way.
+However, the depths of God’s love will be inexhaustible on those difficult days.

-Paul prayed for an early church, that they would know just how wide and high and deep the love of Christ is.
-It’s reliable and faithful so that, when the circumstances turn harsh, we have plenty of room to dive deep in God’s grace and love.
+Paul prayed for an early church so that they would know just how wide and high, and deep the love of Christ is.
+It’s reliable and faithful so that we have plenty of room to dive deep into God’s grace and love when the circumstances turn harsh.